-A statement regarding the above was shared with all partner schools in September 2020, to cover the academic year 2020 to 2021.
-This reflects the DFE guidance in Keeping Children Safe in Schools 2020.
+The following statement was shared with all partner schools in September 2020, to cover the academic year 2020 to 2021.
+This reflects the DFE guidance in Keeping Children Safe in Schools 2020:

 The latest advice from the DFE (February 2015) clarifies the position of instrumental teaching staff as exempt under this legislation.
 Staff are not covered by the legislation if they provide “education or supervised activity for children above reception age during school hours (including co-curricular activities, such as the school’s choir or sports teams)”.
 Disqualification under the Childcare Act 2006 – DFE February 2015, page 6.